Miniature Wargames

 Shade paints make adding realistic shadows and lowlights to your models easy.
 They are designed to run into the recesses of your miniatures, providing excellent results with minimal effort.

-Contrast is a 2 in 1 paint (base + shade) that makes painting simple and fast the downside is that it’s not consistent and it should be applied over a light undercoat.
+Contrast is a 2 in 1 paint (base + shade) that makes painting simple and fast.
+The downside is that it’s not that consistent and it should be applied over a light undercoat.

 Layer paints have a lighter pigment count than base paints, meaning they can be applied in multiple layers to help bring out extra detail on your miniatures.
 They’re great for edge highlighting.

-Air paints use a thinner formulation that makes them work perfectly with your airbrush.
+Air paints use a thinner formula that makes them work perfectly with your airbrush.

 Dry paints are formulated to be perfect for dry brushing, with a thicker texture than normal paint designed to catch on the raised edges of your mode.
 This useful technique makes highlighting and capturing detail simple.